nerokapa/RBDA_Project/README.md

 ### Sentimental analysis
 There are one MapReduce program that do analytics on the twitter data.
 That is under the RBDA_Project/twitter_based_predict/Analytics/ folder.
-It judges whether the tweets contains a comment ot a movie and do sentimental analysis to give a score to indicate whether the tweet is positive or negative toward the movie.
+It judges whether the tweets contains a comment onto a movie and do sentimental analysis to give a score to indicate whether the tweet is positive or negative toward the movie.
 And the reducer will compute the average sentimental score of a movie.
 We can run this code using the Python Streaming API.